Xilmi/Rotp-Fusion/README.md

 2024.11.24 (BR)
 - Transport troop equipment is now displayed on the right side panel.
+- Empire Diplomacy panel: Asterisk is added when "A new trade" is available in the audience menu.
+(Trade*)

 2024.11.23 (BR)
 - Unclean Colony Icon gives more choice.